IT Service Management (ITSM): Understanding Implementation

 Yes, Jira can be configured to function as an ITSM tool, facilitating incident management, problem management, change management, and other IT service management processes.

-What Does ITSM Tools Do?
+What Do ITSM Tools Do?

 ITSM tools automate and streamline IT service management processes.
 They manage incidents, changes, problems, assets, and service requests, enhancing efficiency, collaboration, and service quality.